Octops/agones-relay-http/README.md

 | namespace    | namespace of the resource | default                                         |
 | event_type   | type of the event fired   | fleet.events.deleted, gameserver.events.deleted |

-## Diagram?
+## Diagram

-What kind of payload and Verbs
+Check the [diagram](docs/overview-diagram.png) from the docs folder for a visual overview of the aplication.

 ## How to Install